Margarita Vasileva: Senior

+2024 Olympic cycle

 In 2022, when the girls of the previous senior group retired after becoming Olympic champions, Vasileva became a starter in the two routines since the World Cup in Pesaro, where the group won silver in the All-Around and 3 ribbons + 2 balls and bronze with 5 hoops.
 She also took part in the stages of Pamplona (bronze with 5 hoops and silver with 3 ribbons + 2 balls) and Cluji-Napoca (All-Around, 5 hoops and 3 ribbons + 2 balls gold).
 In June she was part of the group for the European Championship in Tel Aviv, she won gold in the senior team category along with Vaya Draganova, Zhenina Trashlieva, Sofia Ivanova, Rachel Stoyanov, Kamelia Petrova and the individuals Boryana Kaleyn and Stiliana Nikolova.

 In 2023 the group started in Marbella, where she won the All-Around as well as the gold medals in the finals with 5 hoops and with 2 balls and 3 ribbons.
 Later they won All-Around silver at the World Cup in Athens, they won gold in the same category two weeks later in Sofia.

 In March 2024 Margarita and the group were 5th in the All-Around and 6th with 2 balls and 3 ribbons at the World Cup in Athens.
 In April the girls won bronze in the All-Around and silver with 3 ribbons and 2 balls in Sofia.
 In June, Margarita and the group won gold medal in the All-around at the 2024 European Championships in Budapest, Hungary.
 They also won gold in Team event, together with Boryana Kaleyn, Elvira Krasnobaeva and Stiliana Nikolova.
 They placed 4th in 5 Hoops final and 8th in 3 Ribbons + 2 Balls final.

 In August she was selected for the Olympic Games in Paris, where Margarita, Kamelia Petrova, Sofia Ivanova, Rachel Stoyanov and Magdalina Minevska, took 4th place in the final after making mistakes in the 5 hoops routine.
 In October she announced she made the decision to retire along Petrova, Minevska and Stoyanov.